yupswing/youtubehaiku.net/README.md

   - [x] Sync controls with player status
   - [x] Playing progress bar (adjusted to real video length)
   - [x] Buffering progress bar (animated!)
-  - [x] Play/Pause button (+keyboard shortcut)
+  - [x] Play/Pause button

-- [x] Logo links to the reddit

-- [x] Show next video thumbnail and title
+- [x] Show next video thumbnail and title (click play next video)
 - [x] Keyboard controls
+- [x] Logo links to the subreddit
 - [x] Video title links to reddit post
-- [x] show upvotes and submitter
+- [x] Show upvotes and submitter
-- [x] Settings in cookie (first time on site?)
+- [x] Settings in cookie (first time on site and channel preferences)
-- [x] Stop next/prev when reach end/start
+- [x] Stop next/prev when reached end/start
 - [x] Better console.logs (with ascii banner!)
-- [x] info splash only first time (or when press H)
-- [x] channel

-  - [x] choose/change channel (reset posts)
+- [x] Channels

-  - [x] choose what tags you want in the channel (haiku, poetry, meme and nsfw)
+  - [x] Choose what tags you want in the channel (haiku, poetry, meme and nsfw)
-  - [x] save settings in cookies
+  - [x] Choose channel (reset player)

-- [x] videos forever
+- [x] Videos forever

-  - [x] batches by 40 videos per time with filters (or until you got at least 20 valid videos)
+  - [x] Loads 40 posts per time with filters (or until you got at least 20 valid posts)
-  - [x] load more videos on the fly when the batch is 10 videos away to the end
+  - [x] Loads more posts on the fly when the buffer is 10 posts away to the end
-  - [x] start playing when you have 3 valid videos
+  - [x] Start the player when you have 3 valid posts in the buffer

 - [x] favicon

-## Improvements

-- [x] keyboard shortcuts with UI button (hide only keys on mobile, not the buttons)

 ## Bugfixes

 - [x] All interactive UI should not get higlighted (use A+HREF+ONLICK instead of DIV+ONCLICK)
 - [x] Fix sudden end of video in loaded video
-- [x] Playback from mobile cannot start automatically
+- [x] Playback from mobile cannot start automatically (let the user start)
-- [x] Sanitize strings
+- [x] Sanitize strings in html
-- [x] Remove hover effects on mobile to avoid "stay hover" after a touch
+- [x] Remove hover effects on mobile to avoid :hover remains after a "click"

-## TODO

-- [ ] review README.md
-- [ ] better splash introduction (what is haiku, poetry, meme and how youtubehaiku was born)

-- [] DEPLOY: try to load as much as possible from git

-- [ ] optimise the code (removed unused stuff, refactor, less computation, less styles)